 Brief

-Above is a selection of photography I took to support the pages I designed.
+Above is a selection of photographs I took to support the pages I designed.
 These were for a variety of purposes, some were for specific case studies and others were for content pieces about employees doing a charity run.
 It was great to utilise my photography skills for this project!

 Conclusion